reinert/requestor/README.md

     String hostHeader = response.getHeader("Host"); // Get the Host header
     String contentType = response.getContentType(); // Get the Content-Type header
     Link undoLink = response.getLink("undo"); // Get the 'undo' relation of the Link header
-    // Store and access any object by key in session or request scope (more on this later) Store store = response.getStore();
+    // Store and access any object by key in session or request scope Store store = response.getStore();
 });